edubart/nelua-lang/docs/pages/faq.md

 Nelua has syntax highlight plugins for [Sublime Text](https://github.com/edubart/nelua-sublime) and [Visual Studio Code](https://github.com/edubart/nelua-vscode).
 If you use other editor and make a plugin for Nelua let me know.

-## My application crashed, how can I debug?
+## How can I debug my application?

-You can get backtraces of your crashes by having GDB compiler installed and running in debug mode with the `--debug` command line argument, when doing this Nelua will run your application through the GDB debugger and print out readable backtraces for your code.
+You can get backtraces of crashes by having GDB debugger installed and running in debug mode with the `--debug` command line argument, when doing this Nelua will run your application through GDB and print out readable backtraces for your code.
 For more advanced debugging you could use any C debugger manually.

-## Why is my code not that efficient?
+## How to make my code more efficient?

 Nelua compiles by default with optimizations disable and runtime checks enabled.
 To compile with optimization enabled and runtime checks disabled you must use the